Thank a Nurse

 The DAISY Award was established by the DAISY Foundation – an organization for the elimination of diseases attacking the immune system – in memory of J. Patrick Barnes.
 Barnes’ parents established the foundation in their son’s memory because they had experienced firsthand the skills and compassionate care of many nurses.

-The award is given to outstanding nurses in more than 500 hospitals across the country and abroad.
+There are 4,650 healthcare facilities and schools of nursing in all 50 states and 28 other countries committed to honoring nurses with the DAISY Award.
 SwedishAmerican Health System is proud to be among the hospitals recognizing and honoring their extraordinary nurses.
 This award program offers patients, families and professional colleagues a way to honor nurses for all they do.

 Each DAISY Award honoree is recognized at a public ceremony in their unit and receives a certificate, a DAISY Award pin and a hand-carved stone sculpture called the “A Healer’s Touch.”